-Twitter’s advanced search and notifications features makes it perfect for social listening.
+Twitter’s advanced search and notification features make it perfect for social listening.
 You can add your own thoughts to a trending hashtag, engage in relevant conversations and respond quickly to queries or complaints.

 It’s the second-largest UK social network that links personal and business

 90% of the UK’s internet users may use Facebook, but Twitter comes second with 60% (source: Ofcom) and roughly 42% of Twitter users are on the platform daily.
 Compare this with LinkedIn, where 28% of all internet male users and 27% of all female users use LinkedIn.

 Yes, LinkedIn may be seen as the go-to social network for business-related news but Twitter offers a broader audience and interest-base.
 It’s a place where brands and people often feel freer to interject a little more fun and authenticity into their online brand.